 Florida Keys’ Bicentennial to be Celebrated Throughout 2023

-From Key Largo to Key West, events in the coming months are to recognize the historic anniversary and recall the Keys’ two centuries of rich and vibrant history.
+From Key Largo to Key West, events recognize the historic anniversary and recall the Keys’ two centuries of rich and vibrant history.

-Festivities throughout 2023 will illustrate ways the island chain’s vivid history has contributed to its present-day character and atmosphere, milestones that have contributed to its evolution since 1823, and the spirit and sense of community that underlie the Keys’ distinctive lifestyle.
+Throughout 2023, museum exhibits and festivals are being themed to commemorate the anniversary and the Keys' heritage.
+All will illustrate ways the island chain’s vivid history has influenced its present-day character and atmosphere, milestones that have contributed to its evolution since 1823, and the spirit and sense of community that underlie the Keys’ distinctive lifestyle.

 Present-Day Sites Bring Keys’ Past to Life